COVID-19 Related Travel Restrictions

 Dear Students and Scholars,

-UIW International Student & Scholar Services (ISSS) have received reports that international students and scholars in the U.S. continue to be subjected to scams involving calls claiming to be someone from a government agency including the FBI, USCIS, IRS, the Bexar County Detention Center, Campus Police, and even 911.
+UIW International Student & Scholar Services (ISSS) have received reports that international students and scholars in the U.S. continue to be subjected to scams involving calls claiming to be someone from a government agency including the FBI, USCIS, IRS, the Bexar County Detention Center, University Police, and even 911.
 The caller will demand payment with a specific method such as wire transfer or gift cards to resolve an error with your record.

 These calls are completely false.
 In some cases, the caller: